rprakashg/hugo-blog/content/posts/smile-train-fundraiser.md

 Thankfully, with your help and the help of Smile Train, we can change a child’s life forever.

 Join me as I support Smile Train and race to give these children a second chance at life.
-Please visit my secure, personal fundraising page to make a donation and help me reach my goal of (NUMBER) new smiles for children in need. https://my.smiletrain.org/fundraiser/rprakashg
+Please visit my secure, personal fundraising page to make a donation and help me reach my goal of 20 new smiles for children in need. https://my.smiletrain.org/fundraiser/rprakashg

 If you feel more comfortable sending a check, please include a note with my name so that Smile Train knows to add it to my fundraiser.
 All donations can be sent to: